 Supplies and Materials

-To make your own Love Bone Valentine toy, you will need pre-shrunk/washed sturdy red (or other Valentine coloured) fabric, mixed fleece scraps for embellishments (a great use for off cuts), complementary coloured thread, stuffing, squeakers (optional), and scissors/sewing tools.
+To make a similar bone toy, you will need pre-shrunk/washed sturdy red (or other Valentine coloured) fabric, mixed fleece scraps for embellishments (a great use for off cuts), complementary coloured thread, stuffing, squeakers (optional), and scissors/sewing tools.